hannerokstad/ProjectThesis/README.md

-In this repository the code for the analysis found in the Results-section of my project thesis.
+The code for the analysis found in the Results-section of my project thesis.

 Files:
 - Geometric_distortion_BW.ipynb: The analysis don eon the shifting of boundaries for varying bandwidths.